by John Ellis

 What informs Grass’ perspective and beliefs?
 What undergirds the long-standing legal fight between the Sioux and the U.S. government over the Black Hills?
 Why do some have such strong negative reactions to Mount Rushmore?

-Well, in 1868, the U.S. government made a treaty with the Sioux promising that the land that includes the Black Hills would belong to the tribe in perpetuity.
+Well, and I can only partially answer these questions from within my context, in 1868, the U.S. government made a treaty with the Sioux promising that the land that includes the Black Hills would belong to the tribe in perpetuity.
 Following the pattern established by generations upon generations of European immigrants to the Americas, that treaty proved to be a farce.
 After gold was discovered in the Black Hills, the U.S. government decided that their “yes” would not be yes, but would be a big fat “no,” instead.
 For some context to help jog your memory, Custer’s last stand in 1876 was part of the ensuing fight for the land.
-The faces of four of the presidents from the treaty breaking side of the conflict that are carved into a side of one of the mountains promised to the non-treaty breaking side of the conflict stands as a testament to which involved party ultimately triumphed.
+The faces of four of the presidents from the treaty breaking side of the conflict that are carved into a side of one of the mountains that was promised to the non-treaty breaking side of the conflict stands as a testament to which involved party ultimately triumphed.
 The question, I guess, is did the good guys win?

 At the moment, I’m working on a larger piece defining systemic racism (I paused to write this post).
 In it, I detail how neo-Stoicism is part and parcel of Descartes’ understanding of true generosity.
 In turn, since Descartes’ high valuation of free will and subsequent idolization of personal agency has greatly informed our own anthropology, we have a secularized ethic.
 Even conservative Christians, by and large.
 Our pejorative use of “secular” applies to us more than we realize and definitely more than we are willing to admit offhand.
 For now, though, for the purpose of this current article, I simply want to submit that charge and apply it to our perspective on American history, specifically, Mount Rushmore.
 If you disagree or are merely curious, you’ll have to wait a few days for my argument’s heavy lifting.
 Until then, I want to ask, are we sure that our initial response to news stories about the calls for the removal of the president’s faces off a cliff wall is informed by a Biblical ethic or a secular ethic?